Why Does My Guitar Need A Setup?

 • The nut or frets have sharp edges that make the guitar uncomfortable to play.

-• The guitar doesn’t stay in tune.
+• The guitar doesn’t stay in tune

 • You consistently break strings in the same place.
-For example: the string often breaks nearest the bridge or the nut.
+For example: the string often breaks nearest the bridge or the nut

 Why does my guitar need a setup?

-When touring and gigging your guitar will go from your comfortable lounge temperature to a cold gig venue or out into the hot festival sun.
-Not only that but the frets tend to take more of a battering because the guitar is being played so much.
+Professional players tend to face different problems because they’re playing their guitars so often.
+As a gigging guitarist, you might take your instrument from a comfortable lounge temperature to a cold venue or out into the hot festival sun.
+The frets also tend to take more of a battering because you’re playing it that much more often.
 These are just a few factors that prove you need to make sure the guitar has a regular setup to keep it playable.

 Ultimately, a well set up guitar plays better and therefore sounds better because you are more comfortable playing it.
-It also means you can rely on the guitar on-stage and not have to worry about any embarrassing gig situations.
+It also means you can rely on the guitar on-stage and not have to worry about any embarrassing gig possibilities.
+Scientifically, the guitar will sound better because the perfect setup will optimise sustain and intonation – meaning your notes ring for longer and hit the exact pitch that you’re after.

 Isn’t once a year overkill?

-‘If it ain’t broke, don’t fix it’.
-But it’s sure to break if you don’t check it!
+‘If it ain’t broke, don’t fix it’… But it’s sure to break if you don’t check it.

 Featured Products